IMF chief warns Greece in "difficult phase"

 "The new government should use its wider mandate to steadfastly implement the program, which is the best way to help Greece manage the risks it now faces," she added.

-The IMF earlier agreed to release a 2.2 billion euro ($3 billion) aid tranche to Greece, part of a three-year 110 billion euro IMF-EU bailout package agreed last year to help the debt-stricken country avoid bankruptcy.
+The IMF earlier agreed to release a 2.2 billion euro (1.88 billion pounds) aid tranche to Greece, part of a three-year 110 billion euro IMF-EU bailout package agreed last year to help the debt-stricken country avoid bankruptcy.

 Greece, which is struggling through its fourth year of recession, would have run out of funds by mid-December without the financial aid.
 The latest disbursement brings to 20.3 billion the sum paid out to Greece so far under the IMF's 30 billion euro loan.